jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

 Agenda Notes:

-- Potential start in 2016
+- First meeting for the 16th of October to plan 2016 meetup.
-- Themed for NGOs and Government
+- Themed for NGOs and Government.
-- Offer to host from the Department of Arts and Culture
+- Hosted by the Department of Arts and Culture.
-- *Riaan* to try to organise an October meet-and-greet at which we can get to know everyone and start planning next year's regular meet-ups.

 Minutes: